cube3power/atsd/rule-engine/email-action.md

 ### `OPEN` Status

-The `OPEN` status is assigned to the window when the expression changes value from `false` to `true`.
+The `OPEN` status is assigned to the window when the condition changes value from `false` to `true`.

 ### `REPEAT` Status

-The `REPEAT` status is assigned to an `OPEN` window when the expression returns `true` based on the second received command.
+The `REPEAT` status is assigned to an `OPEN` window when the condition returns `true` based on the second received command.

 When the window is in `REPEAT` status, the email can be sent with the frequency specified in the rule editor.

 ### `CANCEL` Status

 `CANCEL` is the initial status assigned to new windows.
-It is also assigned to the window when the the boolean expression changes from `true` to `false` or when the window is deleted on rule modification.
+It is also assigned to the window when the the condition changes from `true` to `false` or when the window is deleted on rule modification.

 Triggering a repeat email notification in `CANCEL` status is not supported.
 Such behavior can be emulated by creating a separate rule with a negated expression which returns `true` instead of `false` for the same condition.